-Defence Force includes the Australian Navy Cadets, the Australian Army Cadets and the Australian Air Force Cadets.
+Defence Force includes the Australian Defence Force Cadets.

 de-identified: personal information is de-identified if the information is no longer about an identifiable individual or an individual who is reasonably identifiable.

 Department means an Agency within the meaning of the Public Service Act 1999.